Project-Interoperability/project-interoperability.github.io/ref-arch-template.md

 Specify any network category and considerations or standards for each of the fabrics listed below:

 * SBU
 * Secret
 * Top Secret

+*Key Focus Area: Infrastructure - Capture the interface requirements to the level needed to facilitate interoperability between systems as well as specifying the specific standards used by the interfaces, networks, and platforms that we exposed to externals.
+In addition, use well documented interfaces built on non-proprietary open platforms using standard platform independent data protocols.
+Host solutions must be compliant with current federal, state, and local policy and standards.
+Technology convergence that supports infrastructure consolidation should be pursued wherever possible.
+Describe any network specifications required by external systems in order to exchange data/information and be able to use it.*

 ## Security Domain Section